 The importance of these scraps of fabric we share, things my great-granddaughter surely sees as the detritus of ancient history, is made clear on the 9th:

-all these small details because after we’re gone,
+We need to tell each other all these small details because after we’re gone,

 who’ll care?
 In this life, I care about you.“